 - Must receive endorsement by the school administration.

-- Attend all program activities
+- Attend all summer program activities

 - Complete assigned research and curriculum project, final presentation, and report